loublock/Air-Quality-Monitor/README.md

 ## 3D printed housing
 ![rendered](/images/rendered.png)

+Print all the files in the folder *3d_print* according to the table below.
+Please notice that you only need to print one lid, either the one with battery support or without.
+The one without battery is there to place your Arduino Nano in and connect it directly to USB power.
+The one with the battery support is able to hold up to four 18650 batteries as well as a charging board.

 Part | Layer height | Color | Horizontal Expansion
 ---- | ------------ | ----- | --------------------